top of page

 Sunrise at "Boulder Beach" in Acadia National Park

-The BEST & Most MAINE Things to Do in Bar Harbor, Maine
+The BEST & Most UNIQUE Things to Do on a Trip to Bar Harbor, Maine

 1. Visit Bass Harbor Head Lighthouse

 On the National Register of Historic Places, Bass Harbor Head Light in Acadia National Park is located on the southwest corner of Mount Desert Island and marks the entrance to Bass Harbor and Blue Hill Bay.
 It was constructed on a rocky cliff in 1876 and is currently one of the most iconic (and most photographed) landmarks in Acadia National Park.
-You can walk right up to the lighthouse from the parking area on a short, paved trail, or take the Bass Harbor Head Light Trail (.4 miles out and back; open year-round) to a beautiful cliff side view.
+You can walk right up to the lighthouse from the parking area on a short, paved trail, or take the Bass Harbor Head Light Trail (.4 miles out and back; open year-round) to a beautiful cliff side view of the Atlantic Ocean.
 We did the latter at golden hour and were treated to an incredible sunset (and moon rise) over the water!
+Pro tip: look out onto the horizon and keep your eyes peeled for marine life!
+You might just see a humpback whale or harbor seal in their natural habitats.

 2. Cross the sand bar to explore Bar Island